Reduce Customer Churn in 5 Steps with Bullet-Proof Retention

 Productize - If the reduction in churn came through something that can be changed in technology, this is how you should do it.
 If you’ve experimented with a new pricing structure, then you can now bake it in fully to your site.
 Anything that can be done in engineering and automated should be at this point.

 Checklists - Some things can’t be automated.
-If you’ve found that a new content distribution and promotion strategy has reduced your churn then that is hard to code into software.
+If you’ve found that a new content distribution and marketing strategy has reduced your churn then that is hard to code into software.
 Instead produce playbooks and workflows so that the exact steps you took to reduce churn can be reproduced each time.
 Workflow management tools such as Process Street can simplify these procedures.

 Then you can ask the big questions.
 Did you hit your goals?
 If not, why not?
 If so, what can you do better next time?
 Once you have run through you process one time, you’ll learn so much about your service, customers, company and team that you’ll have even greater goals and even more questions the 2nd time round.
 Then you can zoom back in to attack different areas of churn with different ideas and constantly and continually fight churn until it goes negative, and then fight some more.